oznogon/gattaibushido-public/rules/03_basic_play.md

 Four Joker cards are used as a special Pacing and Empowerment mechanic.
 The Jokers are always shuffled into their respective Decks *face-up*.
 When a Joker is revealed (by reaching the top of a Deck), immediately take it from its Deck and set it out face-up beside it for all to see.
 Jokers sitting forth in such a fashion are called **Omens**.

+When an Omen enters play, you must immediately narrate the nature of this unexpected new Omen to fit the moment in which it was drawn.
+Some examples of possible Omen narration:

+* Your mecha scrapes the side of the Hangar as it is leaving base.
+* The lights of the mission location suddenly flicker with a sickening hue.
+* When your opponent charges at you, you remember a terrifying moment from your first time seeing the aliens.
+* You hear the voice of your dead sister - the one you accidentally killed through your own recklessness - suddenly whispered over the Team's comms channel.

-Omens in play exist in two states: Active (face-up) and Spent (face-down).
+Omens in play exist in two states: **Active** (face-up) and **Spent** (face-down).
 When first revealed, they remain Active until used for one of the following purposes, based on their Deck of origin.

 **Pilot Omens** can be Spent at any time by a Pilot to gain additional Charges.
 The Pilot first flips the Active Omen face-down, and then gets to choose: she can either the +Chargeup:Self(Full) or the +Chargeup:All(2) event triggers.